On this page

 You may be able to use the 30% facility of the Dutch Tax and Customs Administration.
 Using this scheme you can offer the skilled migrant a tax-free payment of at most 30% of their salary (including the payment).
 This payment is intended for what is commonly referred to as extraterritorial costs, such as double accommodation expenses and additional expenses for living in the Netherlands.
 You and your employee must apply for a ruling from the Dutch Tax and Customs Administration together to be able to use the scheme.

 Since 1 January 2019, the duration of the 30% facility has been reduced from 8 to 5 years.
 This applies to new migrants as well as those who already make use of this facility.
-A transition measure is in place for foreign workers whose 30%-facility has ended in 2019 or is due to end in 2019 or 2020 as a result of this reduction.
+A transition measure is in place for foreign workers whose 30%-facility has ended in 2019 or is due to end in 2020 as a result of this reduction.

-The new measure is set to come into force in the second half of 2020, subject to its acceptance by the upper and lower houses of parliament.
+This measure is set to come into force on 1 January 2021, subject to its acceptance by the upper and lower houses of parliament.